-A contractor will usually operate as a sole trader or set up a limited company through which they will offer their services, but they can also get fixed-term contract work through recruitment agencies.
-A limited company is the better choice for contractors who take on high value contracts or carry out work that has the potential to lead to liability claims.
-As a sole trader, the contractor is held personally liable if anything goes wrong.
+A contractor will usually operate as a sole trader or set up a limited company, but they can also get fixed-term contract work through recruitment agencies.
+A limited company is the better choice for contractors who take on high-value contracts or carry out work that has the potential to lead to liability claims.
+As a sole trader, the contractor would be held personally liable if anything went wrong.

 What is the difference between a contractor and a subcontractor?

-A construction company (the contractor) is hired to build new premises for a client.
-The contractor hires an electrician and plumber (subcontractors) to fulfil certain parts of the building project, but only for the duration of that project.
+A construction company (the ‘contractor’) is hired to build new premises for a client.
+The contractor hires an electrician and a plumber (‘subcontractors’) to fulfil certain parts of the building project, but only for the duration of that project.
 The contractor is responsible for hiring and paying the subcontractors, thus he is ultimately responsible to the client for any work carried out by the subcontractors.

 - Financial Advisory Services